 3. Check on the other people who are involved in the accident.
 Assess their injuries and your own.

-4. If you’re able, take photos and capture video footage of the big rig wreck, perhaps by using your cell phone, if not a separate camera.
+4. Take photos and capture video footage of the big rig wreck.
+Perhaps by using your cell phone, if not a separate camera.
 Capture images of the entire scene, including each vehicle involved from different angles, the nature of the roadway, road signs, road conditions (such as slickness from rain) and injuries to you or your passengers.
 Also note skid marks on the roadway and any debris flung onto or off the road.

-5. If you’re able, gather the names and contact information of witnesses of the collision who can back up your assessment of the facts.
+5. Gather names and contact information.
+Witnesses of the collision can help back up your assessment of the facts.

 6. Go to the emergency room, even if you’re not aware of any serious injuries.
 You could be injured and not recognize it.
 Concussions and internal bleeding, for instance, don’t always show obvious symptoms right away.
 Plus, if you eventually file an injury lawsuit against the truck company, you’ll need proof of your injuries via assessments from medical authorities.
 Medical records can be vital in gaining proper payments for your injury losses.
 By contrast, if you fail to get a medical exam right after a truck accident, that could send a message that your injury wasn’t that bad, which could work against you in a future claim.
 Documentation of your injuries is a significant means of making an injury claim.

-7. Avoid giving details of your accident case on Twitter, Instagram or other social media, as well as in emails.
+7. Avoid giving details of your accident case on social media.
 In today’s society, social media statements can be used against persons making injury claims.